Tonle Sap, Cambodia

 - Statistics / Weather / Helpful Links

 Looking for Tonle Sap cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The largest freshwater lake in Southeast Asia, Tonle Sap is far more than ‘just a lake’.
 It is the lifeblood of northwestern Cambodia and an ecological treasure revered by environmentalists.
 The name Tonle Sap means ‘large freshwater river’, an apt description.